 Look at any successful product organization today and you can be sure they have a firm handle on their product strategy.
 This is because their product strategy is what helps them steer their product investment, product planning & future product direction with choices they know will lead to growth and profitability for their business.
-To do this, these organisations must have a deep understanding of their target market and customer needs.
+To do this, these organisations must have a deep understanding of their target market, customer needs, and ability to provide strong product leadership.
 They must also have a highly tuned set of corporate goals, and they have a clear understanding of how to position themselves and their product line against competitors and alongside market trends.

 Considering all of these influencing factors together forms the basis of a product vision and allows you to define a high-level plan for your product which is your product strategy.
 When you know your product strategy, you know who you product is for and why people will want to buy and use it.
 You know what your product is and how it stands out against competitors.
 And you know what your business’ goals are and why it is worthwhile for your company to invest in your product.
 When you know this your product strategy determines the future direction of all your product efforts and is the basis for executing a product roadmap.
 It enables you to focus on a specific target market and feature set, rather than investing resources into projects that don’t fit with the strategic goals of your business.